tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 6 - Design via Frequency Response.md

 	- Setting the gain accordingly
 	- Settling for the resulting steady-state error
 - Disadvantage
-	- Only the transient response and steady-state error represented by **poibnt**
+	- Only the transient response and steady-state error represented by **points along the root locus** are available